nickgogan/2demo-S3TikaOcrNerMongodbAtlas/tikaocr2/README.md

 Add the JDK's `bin` directory to the system `PATH` environment variable.
 - Test: `java --version`

 Install Apache Maven v3+.
-Check that `PATH` has Maven's bin directory listed along with the JDK's bin directory.
+Check that `PATH` has Maven's `bin` directory listed.
 - Test: `mvn --version`

 ### Tesseract OCR Engine

 Tesseract is used for OCR'ing files that are detected by Tika as containing primarily image files.
-Install Tesseract and ensure that its bin directory is listed in the system `PATH`.
+Install Tesseract and ensure that its `bin` directory is listed in the system's `PATH`.

 Test: `tesseract --version`